The Great Orangutan and Pygmy Elephant Project

 The Orang Sungai

 Spending Time With The 'Orang Sungai' Giving back to the community is a large part of this project, so most lunches and dinners will be served in the homes of the local villagers, providing them with the economic motivation to aid conservation efforts.
-This is an excellent opportunity to learn more about the Orang Sungai as they tell you about their daily lives, their history, and the traditions which they have held for centuries.
+This is an excellent opportunity to learn more about the Orang Sungai as they tell you about their daily lives, their history, and the traditions they have held for centuries.

 Orangutans at Sepilok Rehabilitation Centre